Sequential active learning of low-dimensional model representations for reliability analysis: Partial least squares--based PCEs

-Since $\bm{Z}$ is a standard-normal random vector due to the orthogonality property of $\mathbf{Q}$, the PCE basis elements remain unchanged.
+With $\bm{U}$ a standard-normal random vector and $\mathbf{Q}$ an orthogonal matrix, $\bm{Z}$ is a standard-normal random vector.
+Therefore, both original and transformed input space possess the same PCE basis, namely, the probabilist's Hermite polynomials.
 Merely, a new set of coefficients $a_{ \bm{k} }$ enters the formulation in the adapted basis.
 The columns of $\mathbf{Q}$ define linear combinations of the original input.
 We seek to choose $\mathbf{Q}$ such that most of the relevant information to construct an accurate surrogate $\mathcal{Y}$ is captured in the first $m$ directions, where $m < d$ leads to dimensionality reduction.
 We retain only these first $m$ columns of $\mathbf{Q}$ in the matrix $\mathbf{Q}_m$ and define a corresponding PCE of reduced dimension as

+where $\bm{k} \in \mathbb{N}^m $. \cite{Tipireddy2014} computes the basis adaptation $\mathbf{Q}_m$ by evaluating first- or second-order PCE coefficients only with a sparse-grid numerical quadrature. \cite{Tsilifis2019} couples this approach with compressive sensing to simultaneously identify $\mathbf{Q}_m$ and the PCE coefficients in the subspace.
+In \cite{Papaioannou2019}, we show that important directions can be identified efficiently based on a set of original function evaluations via partial least squares (PLS).